Radiculopathy VA Disability Ratings and Benefits

-Radiculopathy is when a nerve root in the spinal column is pinched and can become inflamed, causing pain and discomfort.
-The symptoms and location can vary, and the location and nerve effected can impact a veteran’s VA disability rating for radiculopathy.
+Radiculopathy occurs when a nerve root in the spinal column is pinched and becomes inflamed, causing pain and discomfort.
+The symptoms and location can vary, and the particular area and nerve affected can impact a veteran’s VA disability rating for radiculopathy.

 What Is Radiculopathy?

 Radiculopathy is caused by a pinched nerve root in either the cervical, thoracic, or lumbar spine.
 The pinched nerve can cause pain and discomfort for veterans who experience it, and the pain is often experienced as numbness, tingling, or weakness.

 This condition is commonly caused by back conditions such as herniated discs, stenosis, and bone spurs.

 - Tingling from the spinal area outward into the hips, legs, shoulders, or arms

 - General or localized neck or back pain

 Cervical radiculopathy is when a veteran has a pinched nerve in their neck.
 When there is pressure on a nerve in the neck, a veteran can experience radiculopathy in their shoulders, arms, hands, and fingers.
 The type of pain can vary from numbness, tingling or burning, and can also range in severity from mild to severe.

 Thoracic radiculopathy occurs when a nerve in the upper back is pinched, and people may experience pain in their chest or torso area.
 This is the least common type.